mmontone/fmt/README.md

 If no `destination` is given, then `*fmt-destination*` is the default destination.

+Body forms are either some lisp object, like strings, numbers, characters, etc; or some formatting operation.
+A formatting operation has the form of a list beggining with the operation keyword, like `(:aesthetic message)`, `(:join "," list)`, etc. Forms appearing in body are formatted one after the other.

 Example:

     (with-fmt ()
        "Hello world"
        #\newline
        (:join "," (list 1 2 3)))

+prints:

+    Hello world
+    1,2,3

 fmt
 ---